aschmiedeke/gbtdocs/docs/references/observing/sb_examples.rst

 -------------------------

-For the following SB examples we will use the configuration examples from :ref:`Example Configurations`.
+For the following SB examples we will use the configuration examples from :ref:`references/observing/configure:Example Configurations`.
 All configurations, catalogs, and scripts are available within the Green Bank computing environment at ``/home/astro-util/projects/GBTog``.

 .. todo:: Check the folder and ensure all scripts are there.